coderjoe/coderjoe.github.com/_posts/2007-05-08-excitement.markdown

 ---
 layout: post
 title: Excitement!
 wordpress_id: 50
 wordpress_url: /archive/2007/05/08/excitement/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- projects
-- school
-- computer-graphics-2
+- college
 ---

 We've completed the final checkpoint for our raytracer and we couldn't be happier!

 First, please note that we have fixed the transmission  problems that were evident before.

 Ward Tone Reproduction: